dsuth10/Research-Agent/RoughPlan.md

 ## Executive summary

-The web-app will be a **self-contained React SPA** that wraps OpenAI’s Deep Research API.
+The web-app will be a **self-contained React SPA** that wraps OpenRouter’s Deep Research API.
 It walks the user from crafting a lean, high-signal prompt (with GPT-4.1) to running the research task (with the o3 reasoning model), then lets them explore, export and archive every artefact—**all saved locally in a user-chosen folder**.
 Optional hooks push the same content to a Notion database and, on demand, to any Obsidian vault the user selects.
 The design stays fully client-side: an `.env` file supplies each user’s personal OpenAI key, and the browser’s File System Access API handles read/write operations, so no server or cloud database is required. ([cookbook.openai.com](https://cookbook.openai.com/examples/deep_research_api/introduction_to_deep_research_api?utm_source=chatgpt.com), [openai.com](https://openai.com/index/introducing-deep-research/?utm_source=chatgpt.com), [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API?utm_source=chatgpt.com))

 In brief: a well-structured React app can wrap the Deep Research API by splitting its workflow into discrete modules—Prompt Builder, Agent Runner, Results Viewer, Export & Sync, and Task Log—each communicating through shared context or an event bus.
 Leveraging model-specific UI, streaming updates, and export libraries lets the app orchestrate O 3 for research and GPT-4.1 for prompt-crafting while archiving every artefact (prompts, chain-of-thought, final report) as Markdown, DOCX, and PDF.
 Adding optional back-ends for vector search (pgvector/Supabase), Notion page creation, and Obsidian vault sync turns it into a one-stop research cockpit.
 Below is a detailed architecture outline plus suggestions for pushing the idea further.